 Management has the responsibility for selection and use of appropriate accounting policies.
 In accordance with the terms of our engagement letter, we will advise management about the appropriateness of accounting policies and their application.
 The significant accounting policies used by the County of Dane are described in Note I to the financial statements.
-As described in Note I to the financial statements, the County of Dane changed accounting policies related to financial reporting for investments by adopting Statement of Governmental Accounting Standards (GASB) Statement No. 72, Fair Value Measurement and Application.
-Accordingly, the accounting change has been applied to the current period presented, no retrospective application was necessary.
+No new accounting policies were adopted and the application of existing policies was not changed during the year.
 We noted no transactions entered into by the County of Dane during the year that were both significant and unusual, and of which, under professional standards, we are required to inform you, or transactions for which there is a lack of authoritative guidance or consensus.